 Becoming an Elected Member at the City of Subiaco provides an opportunity to be part of the decision making process to make a positive difference in your community.
 Elected Members have a wide range of responsibilities, including representing electors and residents in making decisions about community assets, infrastructure and services, allocation of resources and setting Council's policies.

-The nomination period to become a candidate in the 2017 local government elections opens on Thursday 7 September 2017 and closes on Thursday 14 September 2017 at 4pm.
+The nomination period to become a candidate in the 2017 local government elections opened on Thursday 7 September 2017 and closed on Thursday 14 September 2017 at 4pm.

-In 2017, there are vacancies for the positions of:
+In 2017, there were vacancies for the positions of:

 - Mayor (1)

 - Central Ward councillor (1)

 To nominate as an Elected Member, you must: